nmmmnu/CubicHyperLogLog/README.md

 This is of cource when structure is fully "saturated".
 We did some real live tests and results are:

   1M items =  5800 columns needs to be read

  10M items =  7461 columns needs to be read

 100M items =  9138 columns needs to be read

+  1B items = 10871 columns needs to be read

 See test_results.txt and cassandra_schema_notes.txt for more information.